sebdah/aws-ec2-assign-elastic-ip/README.md

 The script should be executed on the EC2 instance that should get assigned an Elastic IP.
 This is typically done as part of the instance boot process.

+`aws-ec2-assign-elastic-ip` is idempotent and will not assign an new Elastic IP if the instance already has one.

 Installation
 ------------